flutter/website/src/docs/release/breaking-changes/rendereditable-layout-before-hit-test.md

 ## Migration guide

-If you are seeing `'!debugNeedsLayout': is not true.` assertion error while hit testing the `RenderEditable`, lay out the `RenderEditable` before doing so.
+If you see the `'!debugNeedsLayout': is not true` assertion error while hit testing the `RenderEditable`, lay out the `RenderEditable` before doing so.

 Code before migration: